Iamblichus: Life

-He returned to Coele Syria around 304 to found a school in Apamea (near Antioch), a city known for its neoplatonic philosophers.
+He returned to Coele Syria around 304 to found a school in Apamea (near Antioch), a city known for its Neoplatonic philosophers.
 Iamblichus designed a curriculum for studying Plato and Aristotle, and wrote commentaries on the two which survive only in fragments.
 Pythagoras was his supreme authority, and he wrote the ten-volume Collection of Pythagorean Doctrines with extracts from several ancient philosophers; only the first four volumes and fragments of the fifth survive.

 Iamblichus wrote the Exhortation to Philosophy in Apamea during the early fourth century.
 Considered a man of great culture and learning, he was renowned for his charity and self-denial and had a number of students.
-According to Fabricius, he died sometime before 333 during the reign of Constantine.
+According to Johann Albert Fabricius, he died sometime before 333 during the reign of Constantine the Great.

 Philosophy

-Iamblichus detailed Plotinus' neoplatonic formal divisions, applied Pythagorean number symbolism more systematically, and (influenced by Oriental systems) interpreted neoplatonic concepts mythically.
+Iamblichus detailed Plotinus' Neoplatonic formal divisions, applied Pythagorean number symbolism more systematically, and (influenced by other Asian systems) interpreted Neoplatonic concepts mythically.
 Unlike Plotinus, who broke from platonic tradition by positing a separate soul, Iamblichus re-affirmed the soul's embodiment in matter and believed that matter was as divine as the rest of the cosmos.

 Cosmology and theology

 Iamblichus placed the Monad at the head of his system, from which emanates the Nous (intellect, or demiurge) and the psyche.
 Plotinus represented the Nous as three stages: objective being, subjective life, and realized intellect.
 Iamblichus divided them into two spheres: intelligible (the objects of thought) and intellective (the domain of thought).

 Iamblichus and Proclus may have introduced a third sphere between the two worlds, separating and uniting them.
-The identification of nous with the demiurge in the neoplatonic tradition was adopted and developed in Christian gnosticism.
-St. Augustine follows Plotinus, identifying the nous with logos (the creative principle) as part of the Trinity.
+The identification of nous with the demiurge in the Neoplatonic tradition was adopted and developed in Christian gnosticism.
+Augustine of Hippo follows Plotinus, identifying the nous with logos (the creative principle) as part of the Trinity.

 Iamblichus multiplied the number of divine entities according to universal mathematical theorems.
 He conceived of gods, angels, demons and heroes: twelve heavenly gods (whose number increases to 36 or 360), 72 other gods proceeding from them, 21 chiefs and 42 nature-gods.
 His divine realm extends from the Monad to material nature, where the soul descends into matter and becomes embodied in human form.
 These superhuman beings influence natural events and communicate knowledge about the future, and are accessible with prayers and offerings.
 Iamblichus posited that numbers are independent, occupying a middle realm between the limited and unlimited.
 He believed that nature was bound by fate, differing from divine things which are not subject to fate and turn evil and imperfection to good ends; evil was generated accidentally in the conflict between the finite and the infinite.